AleBarreto/FirebaseAndroidChat/README.md

 #### Getting Started

-* [Add Firebase to your Android Project.] (https://firebase.google.com/docs/android/setup)
+1. [Add Firebase to your Android Project.] (https://firebase.google.com/docs/android/setup)
+2. Copy the google-services.json file you just downloaded into the app/ or mobile/ directory of your Android Studio project.

-* Select the Auth panel and then click the Sign In Method tab.
+3. Select the Auth panel and then click the Sign In Method tab.
-* Click Google and turn on the Enable switch, then click Save
+4. Click Google and turn on the Enable switch, then click Save